eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow.md

 ## Learning Goals

+- Hands-on with the requests and responses of the authorization code flow
 - Configure a confidential client to work with an OIDC identity provider
-- Hands-on with the requests and responses of the authorization code flow
+- Using the OIDC configuration endpoint
 - Decoding ID-tokens/JWTs
-- What is the Context of a login-session
+- Understanding the Context of a login-session
 - Investigate identity provider session cookies
 - Single-sign-on (SSO) using a second client